-- An ownership/investment interest; or - A compensation arrangement (exceptions apply).
+- An ownership/investment interest; or - A compensation arrangement

-For more information, refer to 42 U.S.C.
-Section 1395nn on the Internet.
+For more information, refer to 42 USC Section 1395nn.

 Medicare claims tainted by an arrangement that does not comply with the Stark Statute are not payable.
-A penalty of up to \$24,250 may be imposed for each service provided.
-There may also be up to a \$161,000 fine for entering into an unlawful arrangement or scheme.
+A penalty of around \$24,250 can be imposed for each service provided.
+There may also be a \$161,000 fine for entering into an unlawful arrangement or scheme.